marcglasberg/SameAppDifferentTech/MobileAppFlutterCelest/README.md

 }
 ```

-This generated `sayHello()` function is the one accessed from your app's code when you write
+This generated `sayHello()` method is what your frontend app files in `lib` interact with,
-`await celest.functions.greeting.sayHello('Celest');`, and NOT the one in the functions directory,
+not the original one in the functions directory, due to the previously mentioned access limitations.
-since, as explained above, the functions directory cannot be imported from your app's `lib`.

 The generated `sayHello()` starts by sending an HTTP POST request to the backend,
 by doing `await celest.httpClient.post(url, ...)` and will resolve the URL